niuers/Distributed-System-Design-Review/Consistency and Consensus.md

    * Even with strict quorums, nonlinearizable behavior is possible

 ### Linearizability and quorums
 1. Intuitively, it seems as though strict quorum reads and writes should be linearizable in a Dynamo-style model.
-However, when we have variable network delays, it is pos‐ sible to have race conditions
+However, when we have variable network delays, it is possible to have race conditions
-2. Interestingly, it is possible to make Dynamo-style quorums linearizable at the cost of reduced performance: a reader must perform read repair (see “Read repair and anti- entropy” on page 178) synchronously, before returning results to the application, and a writer must read the latest state of a quorum of nodes before sending its writes
+2. Interestingly, it is possible to make Dynamo-style quorums linearizable at the cost of reduced performance: a reader must perform read repair (see “Read repair and anti-entropy” on page 178) synchronously, before returning results to the application, and a writer must read the latest state of a quorum of nodes before sending its writes
-3. However, Riak does not perform synchronous read repair due to the performance penalty [26].
-Cassandra does wait for read repair to complete on quo‐ rum reads [27], but it loses linearizability if there are multiple concurrent writes to the same key, due to its use of last-write-wins conflict resolution.
+3. However, Riak does not perform synchronous read repair due to the performance penalty.
+Cassandra does wait for read repair to complete on quo‐ rum reads, but it loses linearizability if there are multiple concurrent writes to the same key, due to its use of last-write-wins conflict resolution.
+4. Moreover,  only  linearizable  read  and  write  operations  can  be  implemented  in  thisway;  a  linearizable  compare-and-set  operation  cannot,  because  it  requires  a  consensus algorithm.
-4. In summary, it is safest to assume that a leaderless system with Dynamo-style replica‐ tion does not provide linearizability
+5. In summary, it is safest to assume that a leaderless system with Dynamo-style replication does not provide linearizability

 ## The Cost of Linearizability
 1. With a multi-leader database, each datacenter can continue operating normally: since writes from one datacenter are asynchronously replicated to the other, the writes are simply queued up and exchanged when network connectivity is restored.
+2. if single-leader replication is used, then the leader must be in oneof the datacenters.
+Any writes and any linearizable reads must be sent to the leader—thus, for any clients connected to a follower datacenter, those read and write requestsmust be sent synchronously over the network to the leader datacenter.
-2. If the network between datacenters is interrupted in a single-leader setup, clients con‐ nected to follower datacenters cannot contact the leader, so they cannot make any writes to the database, nor any linearizable reads.
+3. If the network between datacenters is interrupted in a single-leader setup, clients con‐ nected to follower datacenters cannot contact the leader, so they cannot make any writes to the database, nor any linearizable reads.
 They can still make reads from the follower, but they might be stale (nonlinearizable).
-If the application requires linear‐ izable reads and writes, the network interruption causes the application to become unavailable in the datacenters that cannot contact the leader.
+If the application requires linearizable reads and writes, the network interruption causes the application to become unavailable in the datacenters that cannot contact the leader.
+  1. If the network between datacenters is interrupted in a single-leader setup, clients con‐nected  to  follower  datacenters  cannot  contact  the  leader,  so  they  cannot  make  anywrites to the database, nor any linearizable reads.
+They can still make reads from thefollower, but they might be stale (nonlinearizable).
+If the application requires linear‐izable  reads  and  writes,  the  network  interruption  causes  the  application  to  becomeunavailable in the datacenters that cannot contact the leader.
 3. any linearizable database has this problem, no matter how it is implemented.
-The

 ### The CAP Theorem
 1. The trade-off is as follows
 2. If your application requires linearizability, and some replicas are disconnected from the other replicas due to a network problem, then some replicas cannot process requests while they are disconnected: they must either wait until the network problem is fixed, or return an error (either way, they become unavailable).
 3. If your application does not require linearizability, then it can be written in a way that each replica can process requests independently, even if it is disconnected from other replicas (e.g., multi-leader).
 In this case, the application can remain available in the face of a network problem, but its behavior is not linearizable
 4. Thus, applications that don’t require linearizability can be more tolerant of network problems.
 This insight is popularly known as the CAP theorem
 ### The Unhelpful CAP Theorem
 1. CAP is sometimes presented as Consistency, Availability, Partition tolerance: pick 2 out of 3.
-Unfortunately, putting it this way is misleading [32] because network parti‐ tions are a kind of fault, so they aren’t something about which you have a choice: they will happen whether you like it or not
+Unfortunately, putting it this way is misleading because network partitions are a kind of fault, so they aren’t something about which you have a choice: they will happen whether you like it or not
+2. At  times  when  the  network  is  working  correctly,  a  system  can  provide  both  consis‐tency (linearizability) and total availability.
-2. Thus, a better way of phras‐ ing CAP would be either Consistent or Available when Partitioned
+3. Thus, a better way of phrasing CAP would be either Consistent or Available when Partitioned
-3. The CAP theorem as formally defined [30] is of very narrow scope: it only considers one consistency model (namely linearizability) and one kind of fault (network parti‐ tions, or nodes that are alive but disconnected from each other).
+4. The CAP theorem as formally defined is of very narrow scope: it only considers one consistency model (namely linearizability) and one kind of fault (network parti‐ tions, or nodes that are alive but disconnected from each other).
 It doesn’t say any‐thing about network delays, dead nodes, or other trade-offs.
+5. Thus, although CAP hasbeen historically influential, it has little practical value for designing systems

 ### Linearizability and network delays
+1. Surprisingly  few  systems  are  actuallylinearizable in practice.
+For example, even RAM on a modern multi-core CPU is notlinearizable  [43]:  if  a  thread  running  on  one  CPU  core  writes  to  a  memory  address,and a thread on another CPU core reads the same address shortly afterward, it is notguaranteed  to  read  the  value  written  by  the  first  thread  (unless  a  memory  barrier  orfence [44] is used).
+  1. The  reason  for  this  behavior  is  that  every  CPU  core  has  its  own  memory  cache  and store  buffer.
+  2. The  reason  fordropping linearizability is performance, not fault tolerance.
-1. The same is true of many distributed databases that choose not to provide lineariza‐ ble guarantees: they do so primarily to increase performance, not so much for fault tolerance.
+3. The same is true of many distributed databases that choose not to provide lineariza‐ ble guarantees: they do so primarily to increase performance, not so much for fault tolerance.
 Linearizability is slow—and this is true all the time, not only during a network fault
+  1. Attiya and Welch [47] prove that if you want linearizability,the response time of read and write requests is at least proportional to the uncertaintyof  delays  in  the  network.

 # Ordering Guarantees
 1. Ordering Examples